+Each year the Rhodes IID sponsors several Pop-Up Institutes.
 Each Pop-Up Institute centers on a topic of current scientific importance driven by faculty in the mathematical and computational science community from across the university.
 Each Pop-Up Institute typically contains several elements spread over several months:

-- Reading group: By reading through a number of recent or seminal papers on the topic from a number of different perspectives, the reading group will bring students and researchers up to the current state of the art.
+By reading through a number of recent or seminal papers on the topic from a number of different perspectives, the reading group will bring students and researchers up to the current state of the art.
 The hope is that the discussion will lead the group to start new collaborations.

-- Distinguished visitors: Through conferences and seminars, we’ll bring leading experts on the subject to Duke to connect the conversations to the state-of-the-art in the broader scientific community and to show different perspectives on the subject.
+Through conferences and seminars, we’ll bring leading experts on the subject to Duke to connect the conversations to the state-of-the-art in the broader scientific community and to show different perspectives on the subject.

+Other elements, such as long-term visitors or collaboration with other centers at Duke or nationally will be considered when available.
 The initial topics were chosen through conversations with the current IID community.
 In subsequent years, an open call will be made to solicit topics.

 2026 Events